 • Supporting waste reduction, resource recovery, social enterprise partnerships and the establishment of local reuse programs.

-He added that the plan also sets the region up to manage rising waste costs in a fair and practical way.
+The mayor added that the plan also sets the region up to manage rising waste costs in a fair and practical way.